LSU–Alexandria Generals: Varsity teams

 LSUA competes in seven intercollegiate varsity sports.
 Men's sports include baseball, basketball and soccer; while women's sports include basketball, soccer, softball and tennis.
 Club sports include cheerleading and rodeo.

 Baseball

-The LSU–Alexandria Generals baseball team represents Louisiana State University of Alexandria.
+The baseball team represents Louisiana State University of Alexandria.
 The school's team currently competes in the Red River Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
 The team plays home games at the Generals Baseball Field.

 LSU–Alexandria has had 2 Major League Baseball Draft selection since the draft began in 1965.

 Men's basketball

-The LSU–Alexandria Generals men's basketball team represents Louisiana State University of Alexandria.
+The men's basketball team represents Louisiana State University of Alexandria.
 The school's team currently competes in the RRAC, which is part of the NAIA.
 The team plays home games at the LSUA Fitness Center.

 Women's basketball

-The LSU–Alexandria Generals women's basketball team represents Louisiana State University of Alexandria.
 The school's team currently competes in the RRAC, which is part of the NAIA.
 The team plays home games at the LSUA Fitness Center.